 Changes in authorized personnel.
 Changes in service demand may cause the District to increase or decrease staffing levels.
 Personnel costs are the District's most significant operating costs.
-With the move into a significantly smaller location, the Library strategically initiated a hiring freeze in the last half of the fiscal year.
+With the move into a significantly smaller location, the Library strategically initiated a hiring freeze through the end of the fiscal year.
 In addition, we saw the retirement of three long-time staff members.

 Salary increases (annual adjustments and merit).
 Traditionally, the Library Board is presented with a proposal for a base pay increase effective on January 1 for all employees who perform satisfactorily, with an additional merit range for those who excel.
 These increases are all within the approved budget and appropriation passed by the Board in the previous September.
-Salary increases for eligible staff went into effect on January 1, 2020.
+Salary increases for eligible staff went into effect on January 1, 2021.
 An across the board 2% cost of living increase went into effect at the same time.
 Merit increases were based upon Department Managers' recommendations via a performance review ranking scale, 0% - 3% for employees who exhibit ongoing or sustained excellence in job performance.
-Salary expenditures (not including other benefits) increased by 4.9% in fiscal year 2019 - 2020.
-IMRF rates were 13.88% in 2018 and 16.13% in 2019.
-Medical insurance rates went up by 2% but the staff absorbed this small increase.
-The previous three years, the library took on the additional increases.
-Social Security rates remained unchanged from 2019 at a tax rate 6.2%.
+Salary expenditures (not including other benefits) increased by 1.1% in fiscal year 2020 - 2021.
+IMRF rates were 16.13% in 201920 and 15.13% in 2021.
+Medical insurance rates stayed the same this year as our insurance carrier changed providers.
+Social Security rates remained unchanged from 2020 at a tax rate 6.2%.